-There were no impairment charges or reversals for the years ended on December 31, 2012 and 2011.
+There were no impairment charges or reversals for the three-month periods ended on March 31, 2013 and 2012.

-1.c.9) Methodology used in the estimation of recoverable amounts
+1.b.9) Methodology used in the estimation of recoverable amounts

 The recoverable amount of fixed assets and intangible assets is generally estimated on the basis of their value in use, calculated on the basis of future expected cash flows derived from the use of the assets, discounted at a rate that reflects the weighted average capital cost.